|

 Kia ora, this week how to teach children about gratitude and why it is important, also how early childhood services can bridge the word gap and support vocabulary development among children.

-build a sense of gratitude
+Small but powerful steps to build a sense of gratitude

 According to the Merriam-Webster Dictionary, gratitude is simply "the state of being grateful".
 Taking it further, PositivePsychology defines gratitude as, "a human emotion that can be most simply defined as appreciation or acknowledgment of an altruistic act".